zy55769068/mcp-router/README.md

 ### Your Data Stays Local
 - ✅ **All data is stored locally** - Request logs, configurations, and server data remain on your device
-- ✅ **Credentials are secure** - MCP API keys and authentication credentials are stored locally and never transmitted externally
+- ✅ **Credentials are secure** - API keys and authentication credentials are stored locally and never transmitted externally
 - ✅ **Complete control** - You have full control over your MCP server connections and data

-### Open Source Transparency
+### Transparency
 - 🔍 **Auditable application** - The desktop application source code is publicly available on GitHub
 - 🛡️ **Verifiable privacy** - You can verify that your data stays local by examining the application code
-- 🤝 **Community-driven** - Security improvements and audits are welcomed from the community
+- 🤝 **Community-driven** - Security improvements and audits are welcomed from the [community](https://discord.com/invite/dwG9jPrhxB)

 ## 📥 Installation